 As any digital picture frame aficionado will tell you, it is crucial that you can add and delete images as efficiently as possible.
-The higher the number of great photos on your frame, the better the overall appreciation will be.
+The higher the number of great photos on your frame, the better the overall appreciation.

-Most photos these days are taken with a mobile phone camera, and many of them end up in the Google Photos app.
-Wouldn’t it be nice if you had a “Picture Frame Album” in your Google Photos app, and all your images in there automatically show up on your living room picture frame?
+Most photos these days are taken with a mobile phone camera, and many end up in the Google Photos app.
+Wouldn’t it be nice to have a “Picture Frame Album” in your Google Photos app, and all your images automatically show up on your living room picture frame?

 In this article, I will show you how to use rclone to mirror the contents of your favorite Google Photos album on your Raspberry Pi digital picture frame.

-And since you can access Google Photos on both your mobile and from your desktop computer, you have a super-easy way to manage your photo library on your frame.
+And since you can access Google Photos on your mobile and desktop computer, you have a super-easy way to manage your photo library on your frame.

 Installing rclone for Google Photos